DominantNostril/MagicFinder/README.md

 <img src="https://github.com/user-attachments/assets/0ef47c05-3144-4cd8-83e0-c746eb9d9d8d" width="50%">

 ## Installation
-Download the latest MagicFinder.json file from the right sidebar on Github and place it in ``Guild Wars 2\addons\reffect\packs``.
-Enable it in-game under Nexus "Addons" and drag the icon bars wherever you want them on your screen.
+Download the latest MagicFinder.json file from the right sidebar on this Github page and place it in ``Guild Wars 2\addons\reffect\packs``.
+Enable MagicFinder in-game under Nexus "Addons" and drag the icon bars wherever you want them on your screen.

 To choose between the one- or two-column configuration:
 * Open Nexus in-game from the icon on the top left of your screen